-Tragically, this is not the end, but the story descends to a new level of evil.
-The old man responds by offering the mob his own daughter and the Levite’s concubine---in place of the Levite: Judges 19:24 (ESV) declares: “Behold, here are my virgin daughter and his concubine.
+Tragically, this is not the end, but the story descends to a new level of evil which begins with the old man offering the mob his own daughter and the Levite’s concubine---in place of the Levite.
+Judges 19:24 (ESV) records the words of the Old man: “Behold, here are my virgin daughter and his concubine.
 Let me bring them out now.
 Violate them and do with them what seems good to you, but against this man do not do this outrageous thing.”

 When the mob declines, still demanding the Levite, the man throws out the Levite’s concubine instead, who is gang raped by the mob all night long!!!

 From this point, we are certain the concubine was not the Levite’s wife, but a sex slave, as no real man would have allowed that old man to sacrifice his wife! …at least I hope!!!

 When the Levite opens the door at dawn he finds his concubine slumped down on the porch dead.
 With stunning callousness, he simply tells her to “get up”(19:28) so they can continue their travels.
 When she doesn’t respond he lays her on his donkey and moves her to his next destination where he dismembers her body and sends the pieces to the 12 tribes of Israel!!!!
 The Bible records his behavior as so shocking that nothing like this had ever been done in Israel.

 Yet, this is still not the end of the story!
 The Levite’s behavior was so atrocious that when the nation of Israel hears of it, the other tribes assemble for war with the Benjaminites.